- Suzanne Muirheid

 What options does your child have to demonstrate understanding?
 For example, if your child has trouble writing, ask the teacher if your child can send a video response.

-Is the teacher including supports to help kids with things like getting organized, identifying the main idea, and taking notes?
+Is the teacher including support to help kids with things like getting organized, identifying the main idea, and taking notes?
 (1)

 How can you best advocate for your child’s specific needs?